- A Better Balance (ABB) is founded.

 - Feminist Press publishes second edition of Babygate, and ABB launches website version to break down the pregnancy and parenting laws in an easy-to-use, state-by-state, searchable format.

-- ABB co-authors amicus brief in the Supreme Court supporting former UPS worker Peggy Young in her fight for pregnancy accommodations.
+- ABB co-authors a friend-of-the-court brief in the U.S. Supreme Court supporting former UPS worker Peggy Young in her fight for pregnancy accommodations.

 - ABB launches LGBTQ Work-Family Project with Family Values @ Work.